 We didn’t find out our baby’s gender when I was pregnant.

-While it took a bit of work to convince my husband, once we got used to the idea of not knowing, it became a bright spot in my rough pregnancy.
+It took a bit of work to convince my husband, but eventually, we got used to the idea of not knowing.
+It became a bright spot in my rough pregnancy.

 If I have another kid, I plan to repeat the surprise ending, and I’d definitely recommend it to anyone.
 Here’s why: